WHY THIS MATTERS IN BRIEF

-Technology is a blank slate, but when it is combined with human and machine based creativity, innovation, and entrepreneurship it is a tool that can help us transform the world, and as new powerful emerging technologies become increasingly affordable and democratised our ability to transform culture, industry, and society, at global scale and speed, accelerates.
+Technology is a blank slate, but when it is combined with human or machine based creativity, innovation, and entrepreneurship it is a tool that can help us transform the world, and as new powerful emerging technologies become increasingly affordable and democratised our ability to use them to disrupt and transform global business, culture, and society at speed accelerates.

 Firstly, I’d like to thank everyone who supported me during 2019 to make it such an interesting and exciting year, and here’s wishing you all a prosperous 2020.

 As in previous years, and building on the firm foundation of the previous 2017, and 2018, Griffin Emerging Technology Starbursts this year’s 2019 Starburst is the culmination of years of ceaseless investigating, monitoring, and tracking the appearance and development of new emerging technologies from every corner of the globe, and I am now tracking over 450 of them which is a staggering number when you think about the potential power and impact many of them could and will have in the years and decades to come.
 It’s also still clear to me that, year on year, the volume of new emerging technologies appearing is still increasing, now from a higher base than in previous years, and that their impact, power, and sophistication, and ergo their ability, to disrupt and transform global culture, industry and society, especially as many of them become increasingly democratised, with a pace and voracity never seen before, is also increasing.

 In this year’s Starburst, which displays 169 of the world’s most promising and coveted emerging technologies, each with an addressable market value of at least $500 Billion spread across 12 categories, with Intelligence being a new category, I have expanded the horizon timeline from 2040 to 2060, giving you a clear 41 year view of what’s coming, promoted 41 new emerging technologies that weren’t in last years’ Starburst, and highlighted 25 society changing General Purpose Technologies.